Yitzhak Tabenkin: Political career

 Tabenkin was one of the founders of Ahdut HaAvoda.
-In 1930, he became one of the founders of Mapai and one of its leaders along with David Ben-Gurion and Berl Katznelson.
-He opposed the Peel Commission's recommendations and any of Ben-Gurion's attempts to reach a compromise with the Revisionist Zionists.
+In 1930, he helped establish Mapai and was one of its leaders alongside David Ben-Gurion and Berl Katznelson.
+He opposed the Peel Commission’s recommendations and resisted efforts by Ben-Gurion to reach a compromise with the Revisionist Zionists.

-In 1944 he led the "Bet" Faction that split from Mapai and created the new "Ahdut HaAvoda" party.
-In 1948 he was one of the founders of the more pro-Soviet Mapam, and was elected to the first Knesset in 1949.
-In 1954 he resigned from Mapam along with Ahdut HaAvoda over the issue of relationships with the Soviet Union and remained the leader of Ahdut HaAvoda until the establishment of the Labor Party in 1968.
-He was reelected to the third Knesset in 1955.
+In 1944, Tabenkin led the "Bet" faction that split from Mapai to form a new Ahdut HaAvoda party.
+In 1948, he was involved in the founding of Mapam and was elected to the first Knesset in the 1949 Israeli Constituent Assembly election.
+In 1954, he resigned from Mapam over disagreements regarding relations with the Soviet Union, remaining a leader of Ahdut HaAvoda.
+He was elected to the third Knesset in the 1955 Israeli legislative election.

-After the Sinai War of 1956, he opposed Israel's withdrawal and compared it to the Munich Agreement.
-He said Israel's right to the Sinai Peninsula and the Gaza Strip was derived from the Ten Commandments and the blood of the soldiers killed in the war.
-During the 1960s, he maintained that the 1949 Armistice Agreements would not last.
-In June 1966, he said "Anywhere war will allow, we shall go to restore the country's integrity".
+Tabenkin opposed Israel’s withdrawal from the Sinai Peninsula and Gaza following the Suez Crisis and compared it to the Munich Agreement.
+He said Israel's right to the Sinai and Gaza was derived from the Ten Commandments and the blood of the Israeli soldiers killed in the conflict.

+During the 1960s, Tabenkin stated that the 1949 Armistice Agreements would not last.
+In June 1966, he stated "Anywhere war will allow, we shall go to restore the country's integrity".

-After the Six-Day War of 1967, he opposed any territorial concession.
+After the Six-Day War of 1967, he opposed any concession of territories captured during the conflict.
 He considered the addition of over a million Arabs to Israel's population a problem that could be solved by a massive aliyah.
-He believed Israel's victory would awaken the Jewish Diaspora and joined the "Movement for Greater Israel".
+Tabenkin supported the Movement for Greater Israel and believed Israel’s military victories would awaken the Jewish diaspora.

+Personal life and legacy

+Tabenkin's son, Joseph Tabenkin, became the Fourth Battalion commander of the Palmach's Harel Brigade.

+Tabenkin lived at Ein Harod until his death in 1971.

+Yitav, an Israeli settlement and moshav shitufi in the southern Jordan Valley of the West Bank, is named after Tabenkin.

-A collection of Yitzhak Tabenkin's personal papers and correspondence is stored today at the "Tabenkin Memorial" (Yad Tabenkin) in Ramat Ef'al.
+A collection of Yitzhak Tabenkin's personal papers and correspondence is stored today at the Tabenkin Memorial (Yad Tabenkin) in Ramat Ef'al.